pierreabreup/docker-compose-for-react/README.md

 # What is it?

 This project is a react docker environment.
-The following tools aready installed (last release version): nodejs, curl, yarn
+The following tools aready installed (last release version):
+* nodejs
+* curl
+* yarn

-# Why use it?
+# Why should you use it?

 First of all, it is helpful to run react and installs dependencies avoiding conflicts with other react projects.
 The second reason, it is to make your local machine clean

-# How to use?
+# How to use it?

 After you clone this project, follow the steps:
 - open a terminal session in your terminal tool (Iterm, Terminal, Putty)